tiksa/gcp-issue-155215191/README.md

 It may take a minute or so, and then you should see logs of your function execution.
 It just says that it has started and crashed, but no anything else.

-Normally it logs your info level log and then shows stack trace.
+Normally it would log "Start" at info level and then show stack trace at error level.
 Not anymore.

 This is very critical bug because